Meridith Gresher’s Comments

 “History has been in the hands of men for millennia; that is why there are so many lies.”

-—James Robert Gresher (my wonderful godfather)
+—James Michael Gresher (my wonderful godfather)

 The Helen poems in FRiGG come from a book of poems I am writing about Helen of Troy.
 I started after I watched an episode of Ancient Mysteries with Leonard Nimoy, about the lost city of Troy.
 Afterward, I struggled to recall what I knew of Helen from a long ago reading of Homer.
 I came up with: Helen was the most beautiful woman in the world and the cause of a terrible war.
 Which is to say, I knew nothing.
 My interest was piqued.